VictoriaMetrics/VictoriaMetrics/docs/FAQ.md

 ## If downsampling and deduplication are enabled how will this work?

 [Deduplication](https://docs.victoriametrics.com/#deduplication) is a special case of zero-offset [downsampling](https://docs.victoriametrics.com/#downsampling).
 So, if both downsampling and deduplication are enabled, then deduplication is replaced by zero-offset downsampling

+## Why set `-dedup.minScrapeInterval=1ms` when the replication is enabled?

+VictoriaMetrics stores timestamps with millisecond precision.
+Setting interval to 1ms  means that only datapoints with identical timestams will be deduplicated.
+Which is exactly the case for replication, where the same data is written N times to the storage nodes.

+## What to set when deduplicating data from HA Prometheus pair?

+`dedup.minScrapeInterval=prometheus.ScrapeInterval` This assumes that both Prometheus in pair will scrape the same targets within the `prometheus.ScrapeInterval`  and send this data to VictoriaMetrics.
+And VictoriaMetrics will keep only the last (by timestamp) received value within the `dedup.minScrapeInterval` intervals.

+## What is the relation between `-dedup.minScrapeInterval=1ms` and `-replicationFactor` flags?

+There is no direct relation.
+Replication factor configures `vminsert`  to send N copies of data, where N is the replication factor. `vminsert` also ensures, that each copy will be sent to different storage.
+That's it.
+Deduplication flag configures `vmselect` to leave only one data point for each specific time series on configured interval.
+So if querying metric `foo` and it returns datapoints `1000 1` , `1010 2` , `1020 1`  (where first number is a timestamp, and second is value) with `-dedup.minScrapeInterval=30ms`  - then only `1020 1`  will be returned and the rest is dropped.
+If `-dedup.minScrapeInterval=5ms` set - all values will be returned, because interval of 5s does not intersect more than 1 datapoint.
+When replication factor is set, we recommend setting `dedup.minScrapeInterval=1ms`  because `vmselect` will get N copies of identical data with equal timestamps.
+If `-dedup.minScrapeInterval=1ms` setting is omitted - all datapoints without deduplication will be received.